xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/blog_system_in_x-cart_module_installation.md

 order: 100
 ---

-The module Blog System in X-Cart 5 can be obtained via X-Cart’s Marketplace.
+The addon Blog System in X-Cart 5 can be obtained via X-Cart’s Marketplace.

 ![]({{site.baseurl}}/attachments/7505491/8719386.png)

-To install and enable the module on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To install and enable the addon on your system, follow the general module installation instructions.
+See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-After installation the module will be automatically activated:
+After installation the addon will be automatically activated:

 ![]({{site.baseurl}}/attachments/7505491/8719387.png)